SachinVin/citra_android/README.md

 **Download** apk files from [here](https://github.com/SachinVin/citra_android/releases)

+### Device Requirements
+* OS
+  * Android (5.0 Lollipop or higher).
+* Processor
+  * A processor with support for either ARMv8 or x86-64; 32-bit processors (ARMv7, x86) are not supported by Citra.
+* Graphics
+  * A graphics processor that supports OpenGL ES 3.2 or higher.

 ### Building
 You can follow [this guide](https://github.com/dolphin-emu/dolphin/blob/master/AndroidSetup.md) if haven't set up your Android environment.
 Once that is done, follow [this](https://developer.android.com/studio/projects/add-native-code#vanilla_cmake) to setup and use Cmake 3.8(min. for Citra) or higher.